Yonipineda/MyDish-DS/README.md

 If a future labs team decides to deploy an iteration of the API please consider this [medium article](https://medium.com/@robin.srimal/how-to-fix-a-413-request-entity-too-large-error-on-aws-elastic-beanstalk-ac2bb15f244d) when confronted with a "413 request entity too large error".
 It provides detailed instructions on how to configure the nginx server.

+In addition the new labs team will have to get a new key for the Google Vision API.

 ---

 ### WEB Documentation